|Module title||Social Innovation Lab|

 The course is open to any discipline and practical background, though skills in team work, communication or project management experience will be helpful.

-Week 2: Review the current social innovation project with global and local perspective – a case study presentation
+Week 3: Review the current social innovation projects with global and local perspective – a case study presentations and discussions.

-Week 3: Working on social innovation project part 1. (defining the problems, the scopes and aim, main stakeholders and main risks associated)
+Week 4: Working on social innovation project part 1. (defining the problems, the scopes and aim, main stakeholders and main risks associated).

-Week 4: Working on social innovation project part 2. (defining the main tasks, the schedule and the main outputs and outcomes as well as possible impact)
+Week 5: Working on social innovation project part 2. (defining the main tasks, the schedule and the main outputs and outcomes as well as possible impact).